 August 11-13, 2019 | Texas State University | San Marcos, Texas

-This year’s Farm & Food Leadership Conference offers a full day of producer workshops, Sunday August 11, with the following two days packed with informative and inspiring sessions.
-Also on tap are a farm-to-table dinner, an expanded exhibitor hall, and five separate tracks offering more educational opportunities than ever.
+This year’s Farm & Food Leadership Conference offers a full day of producer & youth workshops on Sunday August 11, followed by two days packed with informative and inspiring sessions on Monday, August 12 – Tuesday, August 13.
+The main conference includes six concurrent tracks for more educational opportunities than ever!

 Sunday, August 11, approx. 9 a.m.-5 p.m.